Linking-ET/voicechat-discord/CONTRIBUTING.md

 The source code of the rust library is in `core/src/main/rust`.
 To build the rust library, simply run `cargo build` in `core`.
 To copy the build library into the correct directory so that it is loaded by the addon, run the `copy_natives.sh` script.
 (If you made a release build, run `copy_natives.sh release`.
 Otherwise it will copy the debug binary.)

+You can also just use the `build_and_copy_natives.sh` script—this will make a release build and copy the natives.

 ## `buildSrc` and `Properties`

 In `buildSrc`, there is a Kotlin object named `Properties`.
 It has constants of various properties and replaced `gradle.properties` when I migrated to using Kotlin for gradle build scripts.